StackPug/Today-I-learned/TIL.md

 Friday 19th December

 Today I completed step 112 on FCC which was design a blog card.
 I had to use overflow - hidden for the first time because my border-radius wasnt working.
 I spent a nice bit of time on it all today going over it best I could myself before seeking help from Chat GPT.

+Saturday 20th December

+I have completed 10 steps of FCC CSS.
+I would like to do more but the children are off school for Christmas and it is much harder to concentrate.
+I learn about a call out bar so I added that to my brand website as I'd like to do something with that when the time comes.
+I learnt about allignment and contrast.